 This changed with the rise of the internet when it became possible to create online multiplayer games.
 Thanks to the internet a virtual world would go beyond the limits of our own screen, and would reach out into many other living rooms.
 Our virtual gold and legendary weapons now exist in a game world that we share with other players.
 Depending on the game we can trade these items with other players, like in for example massively multiplayer online games like World of Warcraft and EverQuest.

 This in turn led to the rise of virtual economies.
 Virtual items inside video games got an actual value, often sold on (illegal) third party websites.
 Game developers added all kinds of new revenue streams to their (often free-to-play) games.
-Think about micro-transactions for in-game cosmetics and in-game currencies, loot boxes for some gambling inspired gamification of cosmetics, and of course in-game advertisements.
+Think about micro-transactions for in-game cosmetics and in-game currencies, loot boxes for some luck-based inspired gamification of cosmetics, and of course in-game advertisements.
 We all remember the slogan: Monetize that shit.

 At first games were only suitable for one certain platform, but we’ve seen a rise of interoperability between mainly PC, web and mobile games.
 Gamers can play a game like Fortnite on PC, mobile and consoles.
 They have a Fortnite account to store all their results cross-platform.
 In addition gamers can play plenty of web games on both mobile and a desktop browsers.
 However, players can only use items from these game’s within its own ecosystem.
 Everything inside those games can never leave.
 Blockchain-powered video games will change this.